JamesWP/nomic/old_proposals.md

+These are archived, and kept for reference.

+When amending rules, removals are indicated by strikethrough, ~~like this~~, while additions are in italics *like this*.

 #301 - Motion to propose new rule governing the generating of random numbers - failed

 Proposed by: Peter Kuehne -10pts